teddyaryono/amazon-elasticache-demo-using-aws-cdk/README.md

 You can now build your own infrastructure and application using the caching capability of Amazon ElastiCache to accelerate performance for a better user experience.

+## Survey
+Thank you for participating in this lab.
+Please [leave us feedback](https://github.com/teddyaryono/dotc-devlab-anz-2022/blob/main/README.md) to let us know how we did and for us to improve in future labs.

 ## License summary